prabago/refarch-integration-tests/README.md

 ```
 A DB2 JDBC driver is available in the lib folder.

 The heavy tests of the Data Access Object are done in the DAL project as unit test.
-The goal of the testa here is to validate the DB2 database are up and running, and accessible via JDBC.
-Doing more will enforce redeveloping a DAO layer in this test project which is done in the DAL.
+The goal of the tests here is to validate the DB2 database are up and running, and accessible via JDBC.
+Doing more will enforce redeveloping a DAO layer in this test project which was already done in the DAL project.

-As DB2 table should not be accessed directly, but via the SOAP front end, the failure testing will be done at the DAL component testing.
+Also as DB2 tables should not be accessed directly, but via the SOAP front end, the failure tests are done at the DAL project.

 ## DAL Validation
-The goal of those tests are to access the data of the inventory database using the Data Access Layer component from a consumer of the SOAP exposed services.
-Using JAXWS tooling the DAL web service is accessed via proxy java code created using the ```wsimport``` command.
-The script is ```importDALWS.sh``` performs the import from the deployed DAL on Liberty server and generates the java classes under src/main/java/inventory/ws.
+The goal of those tests are to access the data of the inventory database using the Data Access Layer component deploy on its app server.
+The tests are consumers of the SOAP exposed services.
+Using JAXWS tooling, the DAL web service is accessed via proxy java code created using the `wsimport` command.
+The script is `importDALWS.sh` performs the import from the deployed DAL on Liberty server and generates the java classes under src/main/java/inventory/ws.

 This import tool should be run only when the SOAP interface contract changes.
-The DAL wb service tests are under src/text/java package ws.tests
+The DAL web service tests are under src/text/java package ws.tests

 As of now the CRUD operations for the item are tested as well as fault reporting.